-Manipur killings: Seeking justice for hundreds of 'unlawful deaths' - BBC News
+'I've killed more than 100 people'

 WARNING: This video contains very distressing images.

-Human rights activists in India are investigating more than 1,500 alleged unlawful killings on behalf of the country’s Supreme Court.
+Human rights activists in India - on behalf of the country’s Supreme Court - are investigating more than 1,500 alleged unlawful killings.

 Last year the court took the unprecedented step of empowering civilian investigators in the north-eastern state of Manipur where the Indian army and police have been fighting an insurgency for four decades.